COVID-19 surge: Maha reports 926 cases, three deaths; Mumbai sees 27 pc rise | Health

 - India

-Maharashtra on Friday recorded 926 COVID-19 cases, a sizable rise from 803 cases added to the tally a day earlier, while the death toll increased by three, a health official said.
+Maharashtra on Friday recorded 926 COVID-19 cases, the highest for this year and a sizable rise from 803 cases added to the tally a day earlier, while the death toll increased by three, a health official said.

 The state's tally stands at 81,48,599 and the fatality count was 1,48,457, he added.